UW Global Emergency Medicine and Rural Health Fellowship Program

 Competitive starting salary at $91,000 per year Full benefits, including health, dental, disability, & malpractice insurance through University of Washington (Benefits Page) Clinical Instructor Title within UW School of Medicine MPH tuition for distance MPH through London School of Tropical Medicine fully funded OR GORGAS Course (9 weeks, Lima Peru) tuition for DTM&H degree fully funded All fellows also complete training in Humanitarian Studies either through coursework at University of Washington (Complex Humanitarian Emergencies Course) or HRIC Humanitarian Response course (2 weeks, Boston MA) course fully funded AND An Introduction to Social Medicine Course (weeklong immersion with Partners In Health faculty in Mexico or Haiti) AND 5K additional academic enrichment funds available for travel, research and other educational experiences Travel, housing and car provided for rural Alaska portions Support for evacuation insurance, international travel, and housing at field sites Global Emergency Medicine and Rural Health Fellowship

-All applicants must have completed US residency training in Emergency Medicine and be US Citizens to apply.
+All applicants must have completed US residency training in Emergency Medicine and be US Citizens /green card holders to apply (we can't sponsor visas).
 All applicants must be board eligible in EM.

 Important Dates

 Interviews will be offered via Zoom in the month of October annually for select applicants.
-Fellows selected for our program will have a trip to Alaska to meet us in person prior to the start of fellowship.
+Fellows selected for our program will have a trip to Alaska to meet us in person prior to the start of fellowship if possible.